ryanchankh/ryanchankh.github.io/_pages/research.md

 [Back to Top](#jump-to)

-## Accessible and Implementable Deep Learning Biomedical Applications
+## Accessible and Implementable Biomedical Applications

 Deep Learning Biomedical applications are challenging to implement because data and model assumptions are often too idealized and unrealistic, leaving room for error and making them less practical.
 Real-life considerations such as financial cost, population bias, measurement errors, missing values are often ignored, or even worse, substituted with false but seemingly true assumptions.
 To make biomedical machine learning truly implementable, we must work with clinicians and carefully determine the appropriate design for our problem.
 Only then, we have any hope for meaningful applications and trustworthy usage of deep learning models in clinical settings.
 Our goal is exactly such.